Lil Durk: 2023: Almost Healed and Nightmares in the Trenches

 After appearing on the cover of XXL, Lil Durk appeared in an interview in which he teased the release of his eighth studio album, a sequel to his sixth studio album, The Voice (2020).
 When asked about the album, he stated: "Growth.
 That's what the "2.0" stand for, just be on another level.
 Just not only music-wise, like the things around me like I told you, growing from the friends around me, management.
 Sitting with the mayor.
 We doin’ big charity things.
 Neighborhood Heroes, the foundation I got."

-However, on May 5, Durk announced that the title had been changed to Almost Healed.
+On May 5, Durk announced that the title had been changed to Almost Healed.
 The album was released on May 26 and features guest appearances from Alicia Keys, J. Cole, Chief Wuk, Future, 21 Savage, Kodak Black, Rob49, the late Juice Wrld, and Morgan Wallen.
 The lead single, "All My Life" featuring J. Cole, was released on May 12.
 The song debuted and peaked at number two on the Billboard Hot 100, giving Durk his highest-charting song as a lead artist and matching Drake's "Laugh Now Cry Later" as his highest-charting song overall.

 The second single, "Pelle Coat", was released on May 25 respectively, alongside the promotional single "Therapy Session", a collaboration with Alicia Keys.
-The former song debuted and peaked at number 35 on the Hot 100.
+Pelle Coat debuted and peaked at number 35 on the Hot 100.
 The album debuted and peaked at number three on the Billboard 200.
 Durk later shared that he would be releasing a new album soon, which would have thirteen tracks after his previous couple solo albums had a few more tracks than that and ran for longer.

 On August 18, 2023, Durk released a single titled, "F*ck U Thought", which is the lead single to his deluxe edition of Almost Healed.
 And on November 10, 2023, he released another single titled, "Smurk Carter", which serves as the lead and only single to his fifth compilation album, Nightmares in the Trenches.
 On November 17, 2023, Durk released his fifth compilation album titled Nightmares in the Trenches, which is also a collaboration with artists from his label Only the Family and the project features guest appearances from OTF Boonie Moe, Rob49, THF Zoo, Cokilla, Chief Wuk, Doodie Lo, YTB Fatt, Icewear Vezzo, Deeski, and Booka600.^{[2]} On October 27, 2023, David Guetta featured Ayra Starr and Lil Durk on a house-influenced Afrobeats song titled "Big FU".